Ever wondered why your perfume doesn’t seem to last as long as is stated in reviews? Or as long as your friend’s perfume lasts?

 5. Moisturize Pulse Points with a Bit of Vaseline First

-If you desire to drag the scent of your perfume on for a little longer, apply a little Vaseline to your pulse points before dabbing or spraying your perfume there.
+If you desire to drag the scent of your perfume on for a little longer, apply a little Vaseline or an unscented lotion to your pulse points before dabbing or spraying your perfume there.

-Vaseline will lock in your scent better and cause it to linger for much longer.
+Vaseline will lock in your scent better on your pulse points and cause it to linger for much longer.

 6. Don’t Rub It In, Let It Dry